joshnothum/blog_for_josh/site/content/post/6-Lessons-I-learned-in-the-first-year-of-6ixes.md

 * Even if no one reads your blog, you still have to pay hosting fees.
 * Lists of 4 would have been easier and funnier.
 * It can always get worse.
-* But only if you let it.
+* But sometimes it doesn't.